 3.4 Prescribed antimicrobial drug frequency

-From the Fig-4 we can see that, there were lots of antimicrobial drugs were prescribed for the different diseases of chicken and duck during the study period (Drug code in Appendix).
-Among them a mixer of Erythromycin, Sulphadiazine and Trimethoprim (20.08%) were most commonly used drug for treating the illness of birds.
-Second most common drug used for treating was Tiamulin hydrigen fumerate (13.58%) accompanied by Ciprofloxacin (9.96%), Neomycine sulphate (9.21%), Doxycycline (4.75), Sulphaclozine (4%), levofloxacin (3,89%) etc.
+From Fig-4 we can see that, there were lots of antimicrobial drugs prescribed for the different diseases of chicken and duck during the study period (Drug code in Appendix).
+Among them, a mix of Erythromycin, Sulphadiazine, and Trimethoprim was the most commonly used drug for treating the illness of birds.
+The second most common drug used for treating was Tiamulin hydrogen fumarate accompanied by Ciprofloxacin, Neomycine sulfate, Doxycycline, Sulphaclozine, levofloxacin, etc.

-Fig. 4: Antimicrobial Drug used frequency in Kishoreganj from June, 2019 up to October, 2019.
+Fig. 4: Antimicrobial Drug used frequency in Kishoreganj from June 2019 up to October 2019.

-To treat the chickens, a combination of Erythromycin, Sulphadiazine and Trimethoprim was frequently (23%) prescribed antibiotic during study period.
-Beside this, Ciprofloxacin (12%) and Neomycin sulphate (11%) also used to cure the sick chickens (Fig. 5, Graph 1).
+To treat the chickens, a combination of Erythromycin, Sulphadiazine, and Trimethoprim was frequently (23%) prescribed antibiotic during the study period.
+Besides this, Ciprofloxacin and Neomycin sulfate were also used to cure the sick chickens (Fig. 5, Graph 1).

-On the other hand, Tiamulin hydrogen fumerate preparation (63%) was most commonly used antimicrobial for treating sick duck.
-Another commonly used drug was combination of Doxycycline and Trimethoprim (12%) for curing the bird (Fig-5, Graph 2).
+On the other hand, Tiamulin hydrogen fumarate preparation was the most commonly used antimicrobial for treating sick ducks.
+Another commonly used drug was the combination of Doxycycline and Trimethoprim (12%) for curing the bird (Fig-5, Graph 2).

-Fig. 5: Drug usage frequency in chicken (Graph 1) and duck (Graph 2) in Kishoreganj from June, 2019 up to October, 2019.
+Fig. 5: Drug usage frequency in chicken (Graph 1) and duck (Graph 2) in Kishoreganj from June 2019 up to October 2019.

 DISCUSSION